impratikjaiswal/asn1Play/README.md

     <li>Support of "Individual Mode"; Raw/Target Data can be configured Directly or file path (Binary as well as Text File; any extension) can be passed.
     <li>Support of "Bulk Mode"; Raw/Target Data can be configured Directly in List/Array format or Directory Path can be passed (Files with Known extensions will be picked based on Input Format).
     <li>Support of "Yml Mode (Config Mode)"; Raw/Target Data (along with all needed config) can be configured Directly in Yaml Files (".yaml" or ".yml" extensions), and same cane be passed in "Individual Mode" or "Bulk Mode".
-    <li>For Known File Extensions (".asn1", ".asn", ".base64", ".hex"), Input/Output Format may be modified automatically as per Default Values.
+    <li>For Known File Extensions (".asn1", ".asn", ".base64", ".hex"), Input/Output Format may be modified automatically as per sensible out-of-the-box defaults.
+    <li>Support of flask.
 </ul>

 # Data Folders